Munuza

+Munuza is depicted in different contradictory chronicles during the Muslim conquest of the Iberian Peninsula.
+He is also possibly the same man as the governor of León and/or Gijón defeated by Pelagius in the late 710s/early 720s.
+Munuza is also believed to have been a companion of the Berber leader Tariq ibn Ziyad.

 Munuza in Asturias

 One account says that he was the governor of Gijón (or possibly León) after Musa ibn Nusayr raided northwestern Iberia (including the region of Asturias but not Cantabria in modern Spain) during the first decade of the Umayyad conquest of Hispania in the early 8th century.
 He was subject to the Wāli of Al-Andalus, Anbasa ibn Suhaym Al-Kalbi.
 According to late 9th century Asturian chronicles, he was defeated after the Battle of Covadonga and killed by Pelayo of Asturias at the beginning of the Reconquista.

 Tradition (late Asturian chronicles) has it that he fell in love with Pelayo's sister, Ormesinda, and that, together with Kazim, kidnapped and married her.
 The chronicle of Alfonso III speaks of a "compulsory marriage", the failure of which compelled Pelayo into rebellion.
 The historical context can only be speculated, but Pelayo may have tried to secure alliances and a preferential status among the local nobles through the marriage of his sister to the new power in the area, as the Asturian kings would later do with Basques in Pamplona and all of the Christian families did with the Caliphate in Córdoba.
 It may also have served as a counterweight to Peter of Cantabria and represented nominal submission.

 After the loss of a Muslim garrison out on a punitive expedition, Munuza may have taken undisputed control of the Asturian coastal region, but kept court in the western districts closer to dominated and occupied Galicia.
 Having been defeated in his bid to secure the region of León, he may have fled from Gijón, but Christian chronicles reported he was killed with all his soldiers in Trubia or La Felguera.